deislabs/example-bundles/example-run/README.md

 This bundle exhibits how to create custom run targets

-To build this demo:
+To build this demo, run the following commands from the root of the `bundles` repo:

 ```
+$ export BUNDLE=example-run
+$ make docker-build
-$ make build
+$ make sign-local
 ```

 ## Using This Bundle